 I have entered a macro which will produce today's date.

 Now that we have everything in place, all that is left to do is place multiple PDF files into the source directory.
 In my case I am using the datasheets for MOVEit Transfer, Automation and Cloud.

 I run the task manually as I have not set up a schedule yet...and what we end up with is one file with today's date as its name.

 Which contains the content of all three of the individual PDFs.

 It is as simple as that!

 If you would like further information about MOVEit Automation, custom scripting or any other assistance with file transfer solutions.
 You can book a short call with one of our solution specialists.
-We have over twelve years of experience working with file transfer solutions and would be happy to speak with you.
+We have over nineteen years of experience working with file transfer solutions and would be happy to speak with you.